|Guide||♦||6 Triplogs||0 Topics|

 Well worth a fistful of greenbacks

-Overview: Greenback Peak, in Arizona's rugged Sierra Ancha, is an ideal destination for those who seek adventure and solitude.
-Those who reach its 6535 foot summit are greeted with a 360 degree view of the Sierra Ancha.
-The journey to Greenback Peak involves a four wheel drive road, an atv (all terrain/off road vehicle) trail, and an off trail bushwhack.
-There is not a formal "trailhead" for this hike, so your starting point will depend on your preferences and your vehicle (and how much abuse you are willing to put your vehicle through).
+In Arizona's rugged Sierra Ancha, Greenback Peak is an ideal destination for those who seek adventure and solitude.
+Those who reach its 6535-foot summit are greeted with a 360-degree view of the Sierra Ancha.
+The journey to Greenback Peak involves a four-wheel-drive road, an ATV (all-terrain/off-road vehicle) trail, and an off-trail bushwhack.
+There is no formal "trailhead" for this hike, so your starting point will depend on your preferences and your vehicle (and how much abuse you are willing to put your vehicle through).

-This hike description begins where Forest Road 2731/2733 (the previously mentioned atv trail) departs from Forest Road 236 (four wheel drive).
-Those without four wheel drive will have to hike the four wheel drive portion of Forest Road 236, making for a longer hike than is listed in the statistics.
-Please see the "directions to trail" section for detailed road information.
+This guide begins where Forest Road 2731/2733 (the previously mentioned ATV trail) departs from Forest Road 236 (four-wheel drive).
+Those without four-wheel drive will have to hike the four-wheel-drive portion of Forest Road 236, making for a longer hike than is listed in the statistics.
+Please see the directions for detailed road information.

-A topographical map and a Tonto National Forest map are both very helpful on this hike, as none of the roads beyond Greenback Valley were signed as of this writing.
+A topographical map and a Tonto National Forest map are beneficial on this hike, as none of the roads beyond Greenback Valley were signed as of this writing.

-Hike: Four and a half miles up Forest Road 236 from Forest Road 71/Greenback Valley Road, lies the unsigned junction of Forest Road 236 and Forest Road 2731/2733 (gps coordinates 33.89692 N, 111.09648 W).
-Begin hiking southeast up Forest Road 2731/2733 (an atv trail, in actuality), as it charges through the chaparral brush.
-The atv trail skirts a brushy hillside, and reaches a broad mesa covered in dense pinion pines and alligator junipers at the half mile point.
-Greenback Peak's rocky head comes into view, and the atv trail rambles across the mesa towards it, in a southeasterly direction.
+Four and a half miles up Forest Road 236 from Forest Road 71/Greenback Valley Road lies the unsigned junction of Forest Road 236 and Forest Road 2731/2733 (GPS coordinates 33.89692 N, 111.09648 W).
+Begin hiking southeast up Forest Road 2731/2733 (an ATV trail, in actuality) as it charges through the chaparral brush.
+The ATV trail skirts a brushy hillside and reaches a broad mesa covered in dense pinion pines and alligator junipers at the half-mile point.
+Greenback Peak's rocky head comes into view, and the ATV trail rambles across the mesa towards it in a southeasterly direction.

-The hike along FR 2731 travels east into pine forest, rounding Greenback Peak's north ridge.
-Once around, the atv trail turns southeast again, along the north slope of Greenback Peak itself.
-You'll want to leave the atv trail somewhere in this vicinity and climb the north slope of the peak.
-Climbing about 500 feet through a mix of ponderosa pine and manzanita, the off trail jaunt to the summit is relatively easy, albeit time consuming.
+The hike along FR 2731 travels east into the pine forest, rounding Greenback Peak's north ridge.
+Once around, the ATV trail turns southeast again, along the north slope of Greenback Peak itself.
+You'll want to leave the ATV trail somewhere in this vicinity and climb the peak's north slope.
+Climbing about 500 feet through a mix of ponderosa pine and manzanita, the off-trail jaunt to the summit is relatively easy, albeit time-consuming.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.